Wave propagation on microstate geometries: Introduction

 \subsection{Stable trapping and slow decay}

-Previous studies of wave propagation on spacetimes with stably trapped null geodesics have shown that linear waves on these backgrounds decay very slowly (\cite{Holzegel2014} \cite{Keir:2014oka}).
+Previous studies of wave propagation on spacetimes with stably trapped null geodesics have shown that linear waves on these backgrounds decay very slowly (\cite{Holzegel2014, Keir2016, Benomio2018}).
 This suggests that nonlinear instabilities might be present, since waves might have time to ``clump'' sufficiently for nonlinear effects to play a role before dispersion can occur.
-In both \cite{Holzegel2014} and \cite{Keir:2014oka} the decay was found to be no faster than ``logarithmic'', that is, there is some open region $U$ and some norm of the initial data $E^{(1)}_0(u)$, depending only on the field $u$ and its first derivative, such that, for solutions $u$ to the wave equation (\ref{equation wave equation}) with, say, Schwartz initial data, there is some universal positive constant $C$ such that
+In all of the references given above, the decay was found to be no faster than ``logarithmic'', that is, there is some open region $U$ and some norm of the initial data $E^{(1)}_0(u)$, depending only on the field $u$ and its first derivative, such that, for solutions $u$ to the wave equation \eqref{equation wave equation} with, say, Schwartz initial data, there is some universal positive constant $C$ such that

 This shows that no uniform decay statement with a uniform rate of decay that is faster than logarithmic can hold.
 If we instead take norms of the initial data involving higher derivatives, then the factor of $\log(2 + t)$ needs to be replaced by a factor of $\left(\log(2+t)\right)^n$ for some power $n$.
 Note, however, that this decay rate is always slower than polynomial, for any finite $n$.